 Derive a Public Interface for the Client

 Though slightly involved, the details of XML-parsing specifics are less important than the fact that XML files can now be loaded.
-It is now possible to use the asynchronous loading of an external resource to study the required public methods for interfacing a game level to the game engine.
+It is now possible to use the asynchronous loading of an external resource to examine the required public methods for interfacing a game level to the game engine.

 Public Methods of MyGame